Differentiable Logic Machines: Background

 Since solving an ILP task involves searching an exponentially large space, this problem is generally handled by focusing on formulas of restricted forms, such as a subset of if-then \textit{rules}, also referred to as \textit{clauses}.
 A \textit{definite clause} is a rule of the form:

-which means that the head atom $B$ is implied by the conjunction of the body atoms $A_{1}, \ldots, A_{k}$.
-More general rules can be defined by allowing logical operations (e.g., disjunction or negation).
-A \textit{ground rule} (resp. ground atom) is a rule (resp. atom) whose variables have been all replaced by constants.
+which means that the head atom $H$ is implied by the conjunction of the body atoms $A_{1}, \ldots, A_{k}$. \textit{Horn clauses} extend definite rules by allowing $H$ to be possibly negated.
+More general rules can be defined by allowing logical operations (e.g., disjunction or negation) \paul{in the body}.
+A \textit{ground rule} (resp. \xf{\textit{ground atom}}) is a rule (resp. atom) whose variables have been all replaced by constants.